 Now, lets talk about dirt.
 I have clay soil with limestone, some have rock, some have sandy soil and some of you lucky ducks have Black Land prairie soil if you’re East of IH35.
 For those like myself who have a horrible excuse for soil in the form of hard clay and rocks, you may need to add some sand or pea sized crushed granite (1/6) or Gypsom to break that up.
 You need to add some pine straw or pine chips (1/6) to add acid, (we are really high in Alkaline), and lots of nutrient rich organic matter (1/3) (compost will save the world) and you need rich dark (not sandy and orange) top soil, or garden soil (1/3) preferably with pearlite to absorb and hold water (math’s off a little.. but who’s counting?).
 They now sell bags of organic garden soil and raised bed soil at the Lowes and other convenient places and most nurseries have these as well.
 To create better drainage, you need to mix all of these elements and add them to your tilled and /or aerated beds and mix by tilling gently with a pitch fork or garden weasel being sure to leave lots of air in your soil.

 It is very important that you NEVER work your soil when it is wet.
-It changes its composition, sort of changes its DNA as it were.
+It changes the composition of you soil, sort of changes its DNA as it were.
 It disables its ability to absorb nutrients and in essence can kill it.
 This is why Grandpa didn’t want me veering off the garden path, compaction is bad enough and in wet soil it’s even worse.
 If your soil sticks to your tools or you are wearing high heels made from mud, it is too wet.